A Survey on Deep Learning Event Extraction: Approaches and Applications: Preliminary

 \subsection{Concepts}

-An event indicates the occurrence of an action or state change, often driven by verbs or gerunds.
+An event indicates an occurrence of an action or state change, often driven by verbs or gerunds.
 It contains the primary components involving in the action, such as time, place, and character.
-Event extraction technology extracts events that users are interested in from unstructured information and presents them to users in a structured form \cite{DBLP:conf/acl/ChenXLZ015}.
-In short, event extraction extracts the core arguments from the text, as shown in Fig. \ref{figure2}.
+Event extraction technology extracts events that users are interested in from unstructured texts and presents them to users in a structured form \cite{DBLP:conf/acl/ChenXLZ015}.
+In short, event extraction detects event with its type and extracts the core arguments from the text, as shown in Fig. \ref{figure2}.
 Given a text, an event extraction technology can predict the events mentions in the text, the triggers and arguments corresponding to each event, and classify the role of each argument.
-Event extraction needs to recognize the two events (\textit{Die} and \textit{Attack}), triggered by the words "died" and "fired" respectively, as shown in Figure \ref{figure2}.
-For \textit{Die} event type, we recognize that "Baghdad", "cameraman" and "American tank" take on the event argument roles \textit{Place}, \textit{Victim} and \textit{Instrument} respectively.
-For \textit{Attack}, "Baghdad" and "American tank" take on the event argument roles \textit{Place} and \textit{Instrument} respectively.
-And "cameraman" and "Palestine Hotel" take on the event argument roles \textit{Target}.
+Event extraction requires to recognize the two events (\textit{Die} and \textit{Attack}), triggered by the words ``died" and ``fired" respectively, as shown in Fig. \ref{figure2}.
+For \textit{Die} event type, we recognize that ``Baghdad", ``cameraman" and ``American tank" take on the event argument roles \textit{Place}, \textit{Victim} and \textit{Instrument}, respectively.
+For \textit{Attack}, ``Baghdad" and ``American tank" take on the event argument roles \textit{Place} and \textit{Instrument} respectively.
+And ``cameraman" and ``Palestine Hotel" take on the event argument roles \textit{Target}.

 Event extraction involves many frontier disciplines, such as machine learning, pattern matching, and NLP.
 At the same time, event extraction in various fields can help relevant personnel quickly extract relevant content from massive information, improve work timeliness, and provide technical support for quantitative analysis.
 Therefore, event extraction has a broad application prospect in various fields.
 Typically, Automatic Content Extraction (ACE) describes an event extraction task holding the following terminologies: